justinhartman/justinhartman.github.io/_projects/diceware-password-generator.md

     beale = [s.split()[1] for s in open(sys.path[0]+'/words-beale')]
 IndexError: list index out of range
 ```
-This is happening because the word list has been digitally signed and you need to remove the signed signature in order to get it to work correctly.
+This happens because the word list has been digitally signed and you need to remove the signed signature in order to get it to work correctly.
 ```bash
 $ cd ~/dicewear
 $ nano words-beale